 ALFRED L. FERGUSON, ESQ.
-CO-CHAIRFormer Counsel, McCarter & English
+CO-CHAIR Of Counsel, McCarter & English

-Mr. Ferguson's practice focused on general litigation involving business, real estate, zoning and planning, and other areas not involving personal injury or product liability.
+Mr. Ferguson's practice focuses on general litigation involving business, real estate, zoning and planning and other areas not involving personal injury or product liability.
 He has extensive experience in exclusionary zoning and Mt.
 Laurel litigation, real estate development, and family law matters involving complex issues of marital estate distribution.

-Mr. Apy's practice focuses on complex litigation involving aviation, environmental law, environmental insurance coverage, products liability, and toxic tort claims.
-He has extensive trial and appellate experience in the federal and state courts of New Jersey, defending oil companies, chemical companies, major aircraft and engine manufacturers, and other manufacturing companies in a wide range of sophisticated legal actions.
+Mr. Apy has extensive trial and appellate experience in the federal and state courts of New Jersey, defending oil companies, chemical companies, major aircraft and engine manufacturers and other manufacturing companies in a wide range of sophisticated legal actions.
 Mr. Apy has argued many cases before New Jersey appellate courts, including several cases before the New Jersey Supreme Court involving Constitutional, commercial, and land use issues.

 Mr. Bogan is an attorney in private practice in Point Pleasant Beach.
 He is secretary and legal counsel to the NJ Marine Trade Association, legal counsel to the Recreational Fishing Alliance, a national organization representing recreational fishermen and recreational fishing related businesses, and the United Boatmen of NY and NJ, an organization which represents party and charter boat owners and operations, and tackle and bait distributors.
 Also in his law practice, Mr. Bogan represents marinas, yacht and boat brokerages, and other marine related businesses.
 Mr. Bogan has served on various boards and committees dealing with marine, environmental, and fishing issues.

-Ms. Brinkerhoff is a Licensed Site Remediation Professional (LSRP) and a Certified Professional Geologist (CPG) with more than 25 years of management experience in the field of subsurface investigation, ecological evaluation, and environmental remediation.
+Ms. Brinkerhoff is a Licensed Site Remediation Professional (LSRP) and a Certified Professional Geologist (CPG) with more than 25 years of management experience in the field of subsurface investigation, ecological evaluation and environmental remediation.
 For the past 20 years, Ms. Brinkerhoff has been the President and CEO of Brinkerhoff Environmental Services, Inc., a highly respected New Jersey based environmental consulting firm that specializes in regulatory compliance and site remediation.
-The firm has completed hundreds of environmental cleanup projects involving landfills, public properties, redevelopment sites, and contaminated properties.
-Her experience includes the oversight of urban remediation projects, also known as "brownfield sites,” which require the evaluation and design of technologies for removing environmental contaminants from buildings, soil, and groundwater.
-She has strong relationships with the state and federal agencies which govern the environmental process, and a team of dedicated professionals who have extensive knowledge of the regulations.
+The firm has completed hundreds of environmental cleanup projects involving landfills, public properties, redevelopment sites and contaminated properties.
+Her experience includes the oversight of urban remediation projects, also known as "brownfield sites", which require the evaluation and design of technologies for removing environmental contaminants from buildings, soil and groundwater.
+She has strong relationships with the state and federal agencies which govern the environmental process, and a team of dedicated professionals which have extensive knowledge of the regulations.
 Ms. Brinkerhoff is networked with many professional organizations, and participates in many trade associations and women's advocacy groups.

 DR. MICHAEL BRUNODean, School of Engineering, Stevens Institute of Technology